 Two types of consortia can be distinguished:

-- the external consortium or the open consortium, in which all consortium members are known and the consortium agreement is concluded between the joint client and all consortium members.
+- the external consortium or the open consortium, in which all members are known and the agreement is concluded between the joint client and all members.

-- the internal consortium or the silent consortium, in which all consortia enter into an equal business relationship with the customer or client, but the consortium as a whole is generally represented externally by only one of the consortia – the so-called consortium leader – in a legally binding manner.
-The latter is often entitled to conduct negotiations on behalf of the consortium, to make agreements, to distribute tasks between the partners or to issue invoices to the customer.
+- the internal consortium or the silent consortium, in which all consortia enter into an equal business relationship with the customer or client, but the syndicate as a whole is generally represented externally by only one of the consortia – the so-called consortium leader – in a legally binding manner.
+The latter is often entitled to conduct negotiations on behalf of the joint cooperation, to make agreements, to distribute tasks between the partners or to issue invoices to the customer.

-In practice, the differences between external and internal consortia are fluid, because even in the case of an external consortium it makes sense to appoint a consortium leader for the purpose of efficient communication with the customer.
-Irrespective of the type of consortium, the services and capabilities that the consortia bring to the partnership must be agreed individually.
+In practice, the differences between the types are fluid and it makes sense to appoint a common leader for the purpose of efficient communication with the customer.
+Irrespective of the type, the services and capabilities that the consortia bring to the partnership must be agreed individually.

 In addition to the types, there are also different forms of consortia:

-- In the case of a bidding consortium, the consortium tries to win the contract for a service put out to tender, often in the form of a tender.
+- In the case of a bidding consortium, the organisation tries to win the contract for a service put out to tender, often in the form of a tender.